rigel314/pebbleSystemInfo/README.md

 pebbleSystemInfo
 ================

 Hex Editor and ~~Disassembler~~ for pebble.
-The dissassembler is not yet available.
+The disassembler is not yet available.

 When launched, you get a menu.
 Up, down, and select work as you would expect.